EgyptAir has today “officially” started flying to Israel, and that also marks the end of one of the world’s most mysterious airlines.

 As I’ll talk more about below, EgyptAir already kinda sorta flies to Israel, using its subsidiary, Air Sinai.
-EgyptAir “officially” operating this flight would be quite significant, not to mention that we’re talking about a huge service increase, as the route is currently served up to once daily.
+EgyptAir “officially” operating this flight is still significant, as it essentially marks EgyptAir “coming out” about flying to Israel.

-EgyptAir will replace subsidiary Air Sinai
+EgyptAir replaces subsidiary Air Sinai

 The history here is that in 1979 Egypt and Israel signed a historic peace treaty, and one condition of that was that the two countries had to introduce an active civil aviation route within three years.
 That’s how Air Sinai was born in 1982.